Posted in Uncategorized

 🔐 Native 2FA as a standard, not an add-on

 Two-factor authentication is increasingly required under PCI-DSS, HIPAA, and SOC 2 assessments.
 FileZilla Pro Enterprise Server includes TOTP-based 2FA for all users at every licence tier.
-Among the seven competitors we compared, GlobalSCAPE EFT Express Basic gates 2FA behind a higher edition, and CompleteFTP requires the Professional tier.
-Organisations that need 2FA and choose those products face an immediate upgrade cost before they have transferred a single file.
+Among the eight competitors we compared, GlobalSCAPE EFT Express Basic gates 2FA behind a higher edition, CompleteFTP requires the Professional tier, and Syncplify Server! does not offer 2FA at any edition — Basic, Professional, or Ultimate.
+Organisations that need 2FA and choose those products either face an upgrade cost before transferring a single file, or — in Syncplify’s case — cannot get it from the product at all.

 🔑 AD at every tier — no domain-authentication tax